Sultan-Alshehry/SDMO-2025-group-3-project/README.md

   The new implementation.

 * inspect-csv.py

   A tool for sorting out FPs and TPs.
+To use it run it in the terminal and paste the path to the csv file you want to inspect.
+It will print out the file line by line and all you have to do is press t for a true positive of f for a false positive and press enter.
+The resulting FP and TP pairs will be stored in files in the inspect-output directory.
+Lastly the program will print the number of TPs and FPs.

+* inspect-output/

+  Target directory for files written by inspect-csv.py.

+* compare.py

+  A program that will compare two FP and two TP files.
+Run the program in the terminal and paste the path to the files according to the instructions in the terminal.
+After that the program will create four .csv files in the compare-results/ directory: addedFPs and removedFPs, and addedTPs and removedTPs.
+The program will also print the number of elements in each file.

+  Hint: You'll probably want to choose the original implementation output in devs/ to measure the performance of new implementations.

-* original-project1developers.py
+* old-devs.py

   The original implementation.

-* output-inspection
-  Target directory for files written by inspect-csv.py.

 * requirements.txt

   List of dependencies.

-* devs
+* devs/

-  Has the mined developer data from the selected repositories.
+  A directory of the mined developer data from the selected repositories.
 It includes:

     * devs.csv

       A list of developer names and emails

     * original_devs_similarity_t=0.7.csv

       Duplicate pairs identified using the original implementation.

     * 1k_devs_similarity_t=7.csv

       A random assortment of 1000 duplicates from the original_devs_similarity_t=0.7.csv file for easier FP and TP identification.